charliemeyer2000/nvim/README.md

 You can also style your terminal through adding themes in your `.bashrc` as well if you want :) but that's not relevant to this repo.

+## Themeing

+I use `vesper.nvim` as my theme, similar to the VSCode themes [Vesper](https://marketplace.visualstudio.com/items?itemName=raunofreiberg.vesper) or [Vesper++](https://marketplace.visualstudio.com/items?itemName=Obstinate.vesper-pp).
+I also have `catpuccin` and `everforest` files in my config but they are commented out - you can toggle them to see which is best.

+I like having transparency, and the themes `catpuccin` and `vesper.nvim` have good support for it.
+If you don't care, you can remove the `vim.api` calls to change transparency in the `lua/[some_theme].lua` file and also in `vim-options.lua`

+In the photo displaying the theme, my termial is transparent - you can do this by going to your terminal settings and changing the transparency/opacity.
+I use Iterm2, but this also works just fine with the default terminal on MacOS.

 ## Lazy.nvim

 To use lazy.nvim, just type `:Lazy` to ensure that everything's good to go.
+Learn more about lazy and how to use it [here](https://www.lazyvim.org/)!

 ## File Tree Management